mentatpsi/OSGenome/README.md

 ## How much data will OS Genome grab?
 Last checked, 23AndMe had over 610,000 SNPs that comes from their raw SNP file, while MyFamilyTree.com had over 700,000 SNPs.
 OS Genome crawls a couple hundred each time.
 Each time you run step 1, it'll add additional several hundred SNPs to your result for you to examine.
-There's no real end, except for when all of the data has been covered, which is over 600,000 at a minimum.
 This was done to reduce the amount of data that needs to be crawled before you have something to examine.
+OSGenome relies on the SNPs that SNPedia has covered.
+There are currently last checked, there were 110402 SNPS.
+So it will keep growing as SNPedia adds more SNPs into their database.
 Feel free to run step 1 as often as you'd like to gain additional data, and no worries... it keeps track of your progress.

 ## What are some additional features?